-The available data are limited but suggested that irinotecan and its metabolite are excreted in human milk.
-Consequently, because of the potential for adverse reactions in nursing infants, breast-feeding should be discontinued for the duration of CAMPTO therapy (see sections 4.3 and 4.4).
+In lactating rats, 14C-irinotecan was excreted in milk.
+It is unknown whether irinotecan is excreted in human milk.
+Consequently, because of the potential for adverse reactions in nursing infants, breast-feeding should be discontinued for the duration of irinotecan therapy (see section 4.3).